Trachycephalus macrotis

 Trachycephalus macrotis, also known as the Amazonian milk frog and known in Spanish as rana lechera de Pastaza, is a frog in the family Hylidae.
 It is endemic to Peru and Ecuador.
 Scientists have seen it between 225 and 925 m above sea level.

+Description

 The adult male frog measures 69.8 to 91.5 mm in snout-vent length and the adult female frog 93.9 to 118.7 mm.
 Its head is wider than it is long.
 It has bronze-colored skin with coffee-colored marks.
 It has some webbing on its feet and relatively small climbing disks on its toes.

+Taxonomy

+This species was split from the taxon T. typhonius.

+Habitat

+This nocturnal frog lives in submontane tropical forests, especially primary forest, near streams.
+However, it has laso been spotted near plantations, roads, and human habitation.
+This frog has been observed between 225 and 925 meters above sea level.

+Life cycle

 This frog engages in explosive breeding after heavy rain.
+The male frog floats in a temporary body of water and calls to the female.
+The eggs float on the water, in which the tadpoles later swim and develop.

+Threats

+The IUCN classifies this frog as least concern of extinction because of its large range, presumed large population, and tolerance to disturbed habitats.
+What threat it faces comes from habitat loss associated with agriculture and logging.
+There is some record of people capturing T. typhonius in the wild for the international pet trade, but scientists do not believe this poses a substantial threat to T. macrotis at this time.

+The frog's range includes some protected parks: Parque Nacional Yasuní, Reserva de Producción de Fauna Cuyabeno, Reserva Ecológica Manglares Churute, Reserva Biológica Jatun Sacha, and Estación de Biodiversidad Tiputini.